 Saturday consists of a rest day to rest your mind and body, hang out with friends, spend time at the pool on the kibbutz and host visitors if you have family or friends in Israel.

 All meals are vegetarian-friendly and kosher.
-For lunch, we generally offer pastas, breads, a selection of spreads and salads and carb-filled options.
+For lunch, we generally offer pastas, breads, a selection of spreads and salads and carb-filled and healthy options.
 For dinner, we offer a meat option as well as a vegetarian option.

 What activities are offered to participants during the weekend in the middle of the two-week Summer Intensive?